-Don King Museum at King Ropes & Saddlery.
 Sheridan County's museums, galleries, public art and community art centers present an intimate glimpse at the life of western artists.
 A playground for art enthusiasts for over a century, you're never far from an inspiring piece of local color - downtown Sheridan itself has been transformed into a sculpture garden, with amazing pieces on every block.
 The Sheridan Public Arts Committee produces a guide that showcases more than 100 pieces of public outdoor art.

 While you're here, you can follow the gold rush on an expedition to the Bozeman Trail Museum.
-Enjoy world-class art and exhibits at the Brinton Museum, Hans Kleiber Studio, and the Museum at the Bighorns, and get lost in Wild West paraphernalia at the Don King Museum.
+Enjoy world-class art and exhibits at the Brinton Museum, and Hans Kleiber Studio, and get lost in Wild West paraphernalia at the Don King Museum.
 Located in the historic Big Red Barn, the Ucross Foundation Art Gallery is an integral public component of the Foundation's creative environment, while SAGE Community Arts displays modern marvels by local artists.